MohitTiwariBytes/Sangeet-Sarovar/README.md

 If you have any questions or need support, please contact us at mohittiwariis97@gmail.com.

-Enjoy your music experience with Muse!
+Enjoy your music experience with Sangeet Sarovar!